joshgallantt/inTune-Printer-Installer/README.md

 1) Download the inTune Content Prep Tool executable from https://github.com/microsoft/Microsoft-Win32-Content-Prep-Tool
 2) Each Printer file will need a Driver folder containing the driver (including .inf), a copy of the script, a copy of the cmd
-3) Edit the script.ps1 file to match whatever printer you are installing
+3) Edit the script.ps1 file to configure whatever printer you are installing
 4) Run IntuneWinAppUtil.exe
     <br>a) Source folder will be the path to the printer file ex: Users/Desktop/HP Color LaserJet Pro M252
     <br>b) Setup File will be the .cmd filename ex: HP Color LaserJet Pro M252.cmd